geeofree/geeofree/src/blogs/web-browser-rendering.md

 Once the DOM and CSSOM trees have been generated, the *render tree* can now be constructed.

-This process involves determinating all **visible** DOM nodes and also calculating the style properties of each visible DOM node.
+This process involves determining all **visible** DOM nodes and also calculating the style properties of each visible DOM node.

 For example, DOM nodes that have a style property of `display: none` will be removed from